Nicholaswogan/Nicholaswogan.github.io/Publications.md

 **Nicholas Wogan**, David Catling, Kevin Zahnle, and Mark Claire (2022).
 Rapid timescale for an oxic transition during the Great Oxidation Event and the instability of low atmospheric O$_2$. *Proceedings of the National Academy of Sciences*.
 [DOI:10.1073/pnas.2205618119](https://doi.org/10.1073/pnas.2205618119)

-Maggie Thompson, Joshua Krissansen-Totton, **Nicholas Wogan**, Myriam Telus, and Jonathan J Fortney (2022).
+Maggie Thompson, Joshua Krissansen-Totton, **Nicholas Wogan**, Myriam Telus, and Jonathan Fortney (2022).
 The case and context for atmospheric methane as an exoplanet biosignature. *Proceedings of the National Academy of Sciences*.
 [DOI:10.1073/pnas.2117933119](https://doi.org/10.1073/pnas.2117933119)

 Joshua Krissansen-Totton, Max Galloway, **Nicholas Wogan**, Jasmeet Dhaliwal, and Jonathan Fortney (2021).
 Waterworlds Probably Do Not Experience Magmatic Outgassing. *The Astrophysical Journal*.
 [DOI:10.3847/1538-4357/abf560](https://doi.org/10.3847/1538-4357/abf560).